JacobThompson/Puppet-Scraper/README.md

 --titles : Saves a CSV file of the title tags for each page.
 NOTE: Not working!
 --metas : Saves the meta descriptions of each selected page into a csv file.
 NOTE: Not working!
 --links : Saves a text file of link information from each selected page.
---options : Displays the available arguments --overwrite : Whether or not to recrawl pages we've already seen --url=https://urltocrawl.com : the URL to crawl
+--help: Displays the available arguments
+--overwrite : Whether or not to recrawl pages we've already seen --url=https://urltocrawl.com : the URL to crawl
 ```